Debunking Common HVAC Myths

 Alternative Ways to Save Energy

-In addition to optimizing your HVAC system, you can further reduce your energy consumption by using energy-efficient lighting and appliances throughout your home.
-Switch to LED or CFL bulbs, which use significantly less energy than traditional incandescent bulbs, and invest in ENERGY STAR-rated appliances to help minimize your overall energy usage.
+5. Utilizing Energy-Efficient Lighting and Appliances: Optimize energy usage by outfitting your home with energy-efficient lighting and appliances.
+Transition to LED or CFL bulbs, which consume significantly less energy than traditional incandescent options, and invest in ENERGY STAR-rated appliances to further diminish overall energy consumption.

 Myth 3: Changing the Thermostat Setting Drastically Heats or Cools Faster